martinthomson/key-consistency/draft-wood-key-consistency.md

   using (accepting as valid) a corresponding TLS certificate.

 - A consensus-based table whose assertions are created by a coalition of entities that periodically agree on the correct binding of server names and key material.
-In this model the agreement is achieve via a consensus protocol, but the specific consensus protocol is dependent on the implementation.
+In this model the agreement is achieved via a consensus protocol, but the specific consensus protocol is dependent on the implementation.
 For privacy, users should either download the entire database and query it locally, or remotely query the database using a private information retrieval (PIR) protocol.
 In the case where the database is downloaded locally, it should be